Final Rule: Disposal of Coal Combustion Residuals from Electric Utilities

 - Read the final rule in the Federal Register

-EPA finalized national regulations to provide a comprehensive set of requirements for the safe disposal of coal combustion residuals (CCRs), commonly known as coal ash, from coal-fired power plants.
+EPA finalized national regulations to provide a comprehensive set of requirements for the safe disposal of CCRs, commonly known as coal ash, from coal-fired power plants.
 The final rule is the culmination of extensive study on the effects of coal ash on the environment and public health.
-The rule establishes technical requirements for CCR landfills and surface impoundments under subtitle D of the Resource Conservation and Recovery Act (RCRA), the nation's primary law for regulating solid waste.
+The rule establishes technical requirements for CCR landfills and surface impoundments under subtitle D of the RCRA, the nation's primary law for regulating solid waste.
 The final rule makes a number of changes from the proposal including providing greater clarity on technical requirements in response to questions received during the comment period.

 These regulations address the risks from coal ash disposal -- leaking of contaminants into ground water, blowing of contaminants into the air as dust, and the catastrophic failure of coal ash surface impoundments.
 Additionally, the rule sets out recordkeeping and reporting requirements as well as the requirement for each facility to establish and post specific information to a publicly-accessible website.
 This final rule also supports the responsible recycling of CCRs by distinguishing safe, beneficial use from disposal.